weitzwoman/Purple-Family-Project/README.md

 ## Known Bugs

-#### 1. Survey Questions currently not seeded to database.
-#### 2. Validations needed for form_complete, so Users can't submit survey without answering all questions.
+#### 1. Validations needed for form_complete, so Users can't submit survey without answering all questions.
-#### 3. Alert message needed if other user email is entered when that other user hasn't completed the survey.
+#### 2. Alert message needed if other user email is entered when that other user hasn't completed the survey.

 ## Support and contact details